NitheshgShetty17/bcs601_4mwcs089/README.md

 - Calculates LCM using HCF
 - Reverses a given string
 - Displays factorial values from 4 to 8
-- Shows intermediate steps for HCF calculation
+- Web-based output using Flask

 ---

 ## Technologies Used
 - Python
-- Basic functions and loops
+- Flask
-- GitHub for code hosting
+- GitHub
+- Render (Cloud Deployment)

 ---